Michael-Loula/chip8-emulator/README.md

 # chip8-emulator

-A basic CHIP-8 Virtual Machine in pure C / SDL
+A basic CHIP-8 Virtual Machine in pure C / SDL for MacOS and Linux